SoapDoesCode/Asteria-Launcher/README.md

   * Supports creating/managing multiple versions of the game
   * Supports both versions and instances
 * Settings management
-  * Supports modifying launch settings (e.g. RAM)
+  * Modify launch settings (e.g. RAM allocation)
-  * Modify in-game settings straight from the launcher (e.g. Controls, Video Settings)
+  * Change in-game settings directly from the launcher (e.g., Controls, Video Settings)
 * Mod management
-  * Supports all mods and mod loaders - we do not modify the actual game
+  * Supports all mods and mod loaders - Asteria does not modify the game itself
-  * Modrinth API support, allows installing mods inside the launcher itself
+  * Modrinth API support for installing mods directly within the launcher
   * Automatically updates mods to new game versions using the Modrinth API
-  * Performance mod suggestions when adding a game version (modded versions only)
+  * Recommends performance mods when adding a modded game version
   * Dynamic mod switching between game versions - no need to manually move mods around

-### Supported Platforms
+## Supported Platforms
-Asteria is designed to work on any system, including Linux, Windows, and MacOS!
+Asteria is designed to work on any system, including **Linux, Windows, and macOS**.
-The launcher attempts to detect your Minecraft installation in the default path, although if it cannot be found, or you wish to use a custom path, you can still manually set it
+The launcher automatically detects your Minecraft installation in its default location.
+If it cannot be found, or if you prefer a custom path, you can manually set it.

+## 🌠 Why Asteria?
+The name **Asteria** is derived from Greek mythology, meaning "Star" or "Starry one."
+In the myth, Asteria was the Titaness of falling stars and the night sky.
+She symbolizes self-transformation and the pursuit of something better — the constant striving to evolve, improve, and reach a higher potential.
+Just as Asteria sought to transcend her limitations, **Asteria Launcher** is designed to elevate the Minecraft experience, offering simplicity, better management, and enhanced flexibility to users.
+Whether it's through seamless mod management, game version handling, or performance improvements, Asteria Launcher aims to empower users with a powerful tool that simplifies and enhances the Minecraft experience.